When: Friday 24 September 2021 at 11am

 Interested in writing poetry?
 Maybe you’re a complete beginner or maybe you already dabble in verse?

 Writing poems is a creative way of exploring and recording your thoughts and feelings about a wide range of topics.
-Plus, because poems are usually short and can take on many different shapes and styles, poetry can be perfect for writers with multiple sclerosis (MS).
-The shortness and flexibility of poems can make them more accessible for people who find fatigue, pain or discomfort make longer forms such as fiction or memoir writing too challenging.
+Plus, because poems are usually short and can take on many different shapes and styles, poetry can be perfect for writers with MS. The shortness and flexibility of poems can make them more accessible for people who find fatigue, pain or discomfort make longer forms such as fiction or story writing challenging.

 Our introductory session is a great way to have a go at writing a poem and get some ideas for developing your own writing practice.

 Please see below the overview of the introductory session and information about Georgi Gill our workshop facilitator, a poet who has been living with MS for eighteen years.

 About the session

 In this informal session, Georgi will read a poem to the group which will be discussed briefly and use as a prompt for our own writing.
 Then there will be a short writing exercise to help develop your ideas for poems before a chance to use these ideas to draft our own short poem.
 Georgi will be on hand to support you if you require help or assistance to complete your writing.
 Plus, she’ll share some tips along the way about how to get ideas flowing onto the page.